-Label Description Neighbor entries Charge the time when the last entry was deleted by added were last changed at Shows the time when the last entry was deleted or added.
-Total Neighbors Shows the number of new entries added since switch reboot Entries Added Total Neighbors Shows the number of new entries deleted since switch reboot Entries Deleted Total Neighbors Shows the number of LLDP frames dropped due to full entry table Entries Dropped Total Neighbors Entries Aged Out Shows the number of entries deleted due to expired time-to-live
+Label Description Neighbor entries Shows the time when the last entry was deleted or added. were last changed at Shows the time when the last entry was deleted of added.
+Total Neighbors Shows the number of new entries added since switch reboot Entries Added Shows the number of new entries added since switch reboot Total Neighbors Shows the number of new entries deleted since switch reboot Entries Deleted Shows the number of new entries deleted since switch reboot Total Neighbors Shows the number of LLDP frames dropped due to full entry table Entries Dropped Shows the number of LLDP frames dropped due to full entry table Total Neighbors Shows the number of entries deleted due to evolved time to live Entries Aged Out Shows the number of entries deleted due to expired time-to-live